mayurpohane17/StdCellList_sky130/README.md

 Note: A sample inverter magic file (sky130_inv.mag) has been included as a reference resource.

-Observations
-The custom inverter successfully included in the picorv32a design.
-Below is the final routed picorv32a design with the custom cell zoomed in and highlighted.

-alt text

-Challenges
-The biggest challenge was with the legalization of the cell.
-Initial iteration showed illegal positioning of the cell away from the standard cell rails. alt text

-Upon closer inspection, the issue seemed to be with the dimensions of the drawn power and ground rails and also with the positioning of local1 -> metal1 contacts which was then corrected for further iterations.

 − All metal tracks of the same layer (metal1, metal2, etc) for the same purpose (signal or power) must have the same width.
 If, for example, a metal1 track for signal connection is 0.5μm wide, then all other signal connections in metal1 in the library must also be 0.5μm